TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 {{< note title="7.2a" >}}
 * Verifying documents must consist of proof of service or proof of resignation made out by the employing organization; an employment notice (offering letter) does not constitute formal proof of service.
-* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least four years.
+* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least three years.
 {{< /note >}}

 {{< note title="8.1a" >}}
 * Verifying documents must consist of proof of service or proof of resignation made out by the employing organization; an employment notice (offering letter) does not constitute formal proof of service.
-* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least 3 years.
+* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least three years.
 {{< /note >}}

-{{< note title="8.1b" >}}
-* Academic research works must consist of domestic or foreign journal articles, conference papers, technical books or chapters of technical books, or other specialized works.
-* The date of publication or submission for publication of such works must be within the 3 years prior to the year of the date of application.
-* If a work has already been accepted for publication, but has not been published or issued, an acceptance letter for the work from the publishing organization or relevant verifying document must be attached.
-{{< /note >}}

 {{< note title="8.2a" >}}
 * Verifying documents must consist of proof of service or proof of resignation made out by the employing organization; an employment notice (offering letter) does not constitute formal proof of service.
-* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least 3 years.
+* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least three years.
 {{< /note >}}

 {{< note title="9" >}}
 * Verifying documents must consist of proof of service or proof of resignation made out by the employing organization; an employment notice (offering letter) does not constitute formal proof of service.
-* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least 3 years.
+* When the candidate has both domestic and foreign proof of service, either one may be provided, but domestic and foreign work experience in relevant fields must total at least three years.
 {{< /note >}}